andry81/contools/README_EN.txt

 !!!

-To automatically drop created variables from the batch script you can use these
+To automatically drop created variables from the BATCH SCRIPT FILE you can use these instructions:
-instructions:

 setlocal
 endlocal

 !!!

-BEWARE OF THE ENDLOCAL INSTRUCTION WHICH CALLS AUTOMATICALLY WHEN SCRIPT EXISTS.
+BEWARE OF THE ENDLOCAL INSTRUCTION WHICH CALLS AUTOMATICALLY WHEN A SCRIPT EXISTS OR CALL SUBROUTINE ENDS.
 BEWARE OF THE SETLOCAL INSTRUCTION WHICH WORKS ONLY IN A SCRIPT.

 !!!